Kubernetes: Volumes

-File systems in the Kubernetes container provide ephemeral storage, by default.
+Filesystems in the Kubernetes container provide ephemeral storage, by default.
 This means that a restart of the pod will wipe out any data on such containers, and therefore, this form of storage is quite limiting in anything but trivial applications.
-A Kubernetes Volume provides persistent storage that exists for the lifetime of the pod itself.
+A Kubernetes volume provides persistent storage that exists for the lifetime of the pod itself.
 This storage can also be used as shared disk space for containers within the pod.
 Volumes are mounted at specific mount points within the container, which are defined by the pod configuration, and cannot mount onto other volumes or link to other volumes.
 The same volume can be mounted at different points in the file system tree by different containers.

-ConfigMaps and secrets
+ConfigMaps and Secrets

 A common application challenge is deciding where to store and manage configuration information, some of which may contain sensitive data.
-Configuration data can be anything as fine-grained as individual properties or coarse-grained information like entire configuration files or JSON / XML documents.
-Kubernetes provides two closely related mechanisms to deal with this need: "configmaps" and "secrets", both of which allow for configuration changes to be made without requiring an application build.
-The data from configmaps and secrets will be made available to every single instance of the application to which these objects have been bound via the deployment.
-A secret and/or a configmap is sent to a node only if a pod on that node requires it.
-Kubernetes will keep it in memory on that node.
-Once the pod that depends on the secret or configmap is deleted, the in-memory copy of all bound secrets and configmaps are deleted as well.
-The data is accessible to the pod through one of two ways:
+Configuration data can be anything as fine-grained as individual properties, or coarse-grained information like entire configuration files such as JSON or XML documents.
+Kubernetes provides two closely related mechanisms to deal with this need, known as ConfigMaps and Secrets, both of which allow for configuration changes to be made without requiring an application rebuild.

+The data from ConfigMaps and Secrets will be made available to every single instance of the application to which these objects have been bound via the Deployment.
+A Secret and/or a ConfigMap is sent to a node only if a pod on that node requires it, which will only be stored in memory on the node.
+Once the pod that depends on the Secret or ConfigMap is deleted, the in-memory copy of all bound Secrets and ConfigMaps are deleted as well.

+The data from a ConfigMap or Secret is accessible to the pod through one of the following ways: